babel/notes/2017-06/june-14.md

 - Moving to `before`/`after`.
 - James Kyle wrote a blog post about Plugin Ordering: http://thejameskyle.com/babel-plugin-ordering.html
 - Open issue for further discussion: https://github.com/babel/babel/issues/5854
-- Explore tradeoffs between package name vs. "capabilities".
+- Explore tradeoffs between explicit package name vs. "capabilities". (hardcoded or semantic string)
 - Open question: how does this work with the host environment?

 ### Class Fields Updates

 - Open questions on the spec.
   - How are things are going to interact with decorators?
-  - `#x` shorthand?
+  - Keep the `#x` shorthand vs `this.#x` ?
 If we add it and people actually use it then it becomes a reason for TC39 to keep it.
 - Need a way to search GitHub to determine if people are using particular syntax.
 (Is a project in and of itself.
-Possibly BigQuery + AST search.)
+Possibly using BigQuery + AST search.)
-- Haven't implemented comma separated fields.
+- Haven't implemented comma separated fields and some other restrictions.

 ### Decorators Updates